Quick start guide

 is a driver/device-independent abstraction describing the measurement steps.
 The driver-specific information for theTask

-can be provided via thetechnique
+can be provided via thetechnique_name

-parameter.Show JSON schema
+parameters.Show JSON schema

 { "title": "Task", "description": "The :class:`Task` is a driver/device-independent abstraction describing the\nmeasurement steps.
-The driver-specific information for the :class:`Task` can be\nprovided via the ``technique`` parameter.", "type": "object", "properties": { "component_tag": { "title": "Component Tag", "type": "string" }, "max_duration": { "title": "Max Duration", "type": "number" }, "sampling_interval": { "title": "Sampling Interval", "type": "number" }, "polling_interval": { "anyOf": [ { "type": "integer" }, { "type": "null" } ], "default": null, "title": "Polling Interval" }, "technique_name": { "title": "Technique Name", "type": "string" }, "technique_params": { "anyOf": [ { "type": "object" }, { "type": "null" } ], "default": null, "title": "Technique Params" } }, "additionalProperties": false, "required": [ "component_tag", "max_duration", "sampling_interval", "technique_name" ] }
+The driver-specific information for the :class:`Task` can be\nprovided via the :obj:`technique_name` and :obj:`task_params` parameters.", "type": "object", "properties": { "component_role": { "title": "Component Role", "type": "string" }, "max_duration": { "anyOf": [ { "type": "number" }, { "type": "string" } ], "title": "Max Duration" }, "sampling_interval": { "anyOf": [ { "type": "number" }, { "type": "string" } ], "title": "Sampling Interval" }, "polling_interval": { "anyOf": [ { "type": "number" }, { "type": "string" }, { "type": "null" } ], "default": null, "title": "Polling Interval" }, "technique_name": { "title": "Technique Name", "type": "string" }, "task_name": { "anyOf": [ { "type": "string" }, { "type": "null" } ], "default": null, "title": "Task Name" }, "task_params": { "anyOf": [ { "additionalProperties": true, "type": "object" }, { "type": "null" } ], "title": "Task Params" }, "start_with_task_name": { "anyOf": [ { "type": "string" }, { "type": "null" } ], "default": null, "title": "Start With Task Name" }, "stop_with_task_name": { "anyOf": [ { "type": "string" }, { "type": "null" } ], "default": null, "title": "Stop With Task Name" } }, "additionalProperties": false, "required": [ "component_role", "max_duration", "sampling_interval", "technique_name" ] }

 - Config: